 Points of Mention

-This watch is sold with its original Grand Seiko box and Grand Seiko paperwork.
-The watch comes paired with its original dark blue Crocodile leather strap with a signed Grand Seiko buckle.
-The watch is from July 2022 and is in fantastic condition as you can see, very few signs of wear on the watch as you can see from the photographs.
+This watch is sold with its original Grand Seiko box & Grand Seiko paperwork.
+The watch comes paired with its original Grand Seiko 20mm 5-link Titanium bracelet and signed folding clasp with a polished and brushed finish.
+The watch is from December 2022 and is sold in worn condition, some marks may be seen, however, overall the watch is in very fair condition.
 The watch comes with its Manufacturer's Warranty.

-The first Grand Seiko debuted in Tokyo in 1960.
-The reference 3180 was made by Suwa Seikosha.
-Rather than sending its 25 Jewels Chronometer movement to the Swiss to be tested, Seiko decided to do the testing themselves.
-The European Chronometer Official Association believed that a chronometer-rated watch had to be independently tested to be awarded that designation.
-Seiko watches were not independently tested so therefore they could not be chronometers.
+The first Grand Seiko debuted in Tokyo in 1960, the reference 3180 was made by Suwa Seikosha.
+Rather than sending its 25 Jewels Chronometer movement to the Swiss to be tested, Seiko decided to do the testing themselves, the European Chronometer Official Association believed that a chronometer-rated watch had to be independently tested to be awarded that designated and Seiko watches were not independently tested so, therefore, they could not be chronometers.
 The ECOA did what irritated watchmakers do, they wrote a stern letter to Seiko requesting that the designation of Chronometer on Grand and King Seiko watches stop.
-Seiko obliged and ceased using the "Chronometer" on their watches.
-In response, the Japanese Chronometer Authorization Association was started in 1968 as an independent group to test timepieces to chronometer standards.
+Seiko obliged and ceased using "Chronometer" on their watches but in response, the Japanese Chronometer Authorization Association was started in 1968 as an independent group to test timepieces to chronometer standards.
 The Association was short-lived: due to the rise of quartz watches, it closed in 1983.
 Today Grand Seiko movements are tested over 17 days in 6 positions compared to COSC testing over 15 days in 5 positions.
 In 1985 Suwa Seikosha became Seiko Epson Corporation In 2017 Seiko announced that Grand Seiko would become an independent brand.